xtie97/HNTS-MRG24-UWLAIR/README.md

 > **The code in this repository is provided to ensure the reproducibility of our submission to the [MICAAI HNTS-MRG 2024 grand challenge](https://hntsmrg24.grand-challenge.org/overview/).**

+## Key Features
+- **Pre-Radiotherapy (Pre-RT) GTV Segmentation (Task 1)**:
+  The DL models trained on combined pre-RT and mid-RT MRI datasets, yielding improved accuracy on hold-out test sets compared to models trained solely on pre-RT data.

+- **Mid-Radiotherapy (Mid-RT) GTV Segmentation (Task 2)**:
+  The DL models integrating prior information from pre-RT scans can significantly improve the performance.
+Introduced **mask-aware attention modules** to leverage pre-RT GTV masks in mid-RT segmentation.

+- **Ensemble Approach**:
+  Utilized an ensemble of 10 models for both tasks to improve robustness and overall performance.

 ## 📊 Results and Performance
 - **Pre-Radiotherapy (Task 1)**:
   - Average **DSCagg**: 0.794